gukun770/Applied-Finance/README.md

 ## Case 2: Exploring cryptocurrency market [View Notebook](http://nbviewer.jupyter.org/github/gukun770/Applied-Finance/blob/master/Exploring%20cryptocurrency%20market/Cryptocurrencies%20Market%20EDA.ipynb)

-To better understand the growth and impact of Bitcoin and other cryptocurrencies you will, in this project, explore the market capitalization of different cryptocurrencies.
+To better understand the growth and impact of Bitcoin and other cryptocurrencies, in this case study, I will explore the market capitalization of different cryptocurrencies.